pantheon-systems/decoupled-kit-js/web/docs/Backend Starters/Decoupled WordPress/creating-new-project.md

 Note: if using Github Actions, your token should have the "workflow" scope.

 For more information, consult the [available services section of the build tools documentation](https://github.com/pantheon-systems/terminus-build-tools-plugin#available-services)

+#### Using a GitHub Organization

+`--org="{My Organization Name}"`

+If you would like the repo created to be under a GitHub organization instead of the authenticated user's namespace, you can use the `--org` option.

+For information on additional options, consult the [command options section of the build tools documentation](https://github.com/pantheon-systems/terminus-build-tools-plugin#command-options).